Massaging away those aches and pains

 Reflexology & Massage

 If you are feeling stressed, or tired out, or if you have a specific pregnancy-related ailment like an aching back or puffy ankles, a reflexology or massage session can be a fab treat, as long as sensible precautions are taken.
+Ensure your practitioner is aware you are pregnant and aware of any issues with your pregnancy and general health.
 Some mums even turn to alternative or complementary therapies to help bring on labour.

 It's worth remembering though that some essentials oils which are routinely used in reflexology and massage are not suitable for use in pregnancy, and that massage itself should not be carried out on your tummy in the first trimester.

 With that in mind, do your research if you are planning to try complementary, alternative or holistic therapy (they can come under many umbrella terms!).
 Initially, speak to your midwife or GP to confirm there will be no contraindications for you or your baby, and then check out the credentials of any therapist you have in mind.
 You need to ensure they are qualified and experienced in working with pregnant women.
 There are various organisations which can give you a list of registered practitioners for reflexology, acupuncture and aromatherapy.